dmhenaopa/holbertonschool-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 ## :pencil2: JavaScript - Objects, scopes and closures
 This folder contains JavaScript basic scripts.
-Here we found commands to create classes, create a constructor, create an empty object, create and use an instance method, inherits from a parent class .
+Here we found commands to create classes, create a constructor, create an empty object, create and use an instance method, inherits from a parent class, define and use a prototype.

 ### Requirements:
 All commands were tested on Ubuntu 20.04 LTS.
 Although the commands might work fine on other distributions, versions or operative systems.